-Minnesota Father Gets 30 Months For Repeatedly Abusing Infant Daughter
+Minnesota Father Gets 30 Months In Prison For Repeatedly Abusing Infant Daughter

 In addition to feeling blindsided by the fact that she didn’t know her husband at all, Belinda is now struggling financially.
 She is paying all their bills with half the income she had previously had and they lost their home.
 Belinda, however, is grateful her daughter is happy, healthy, and active after what her father did to her.
 But, she dreads thinking about the future conversations she will have with her daughter when she ages and questions where her father is.

-Judge Gustafson also ordered Shawn to pay $6,000 in restitution fees for his crime.
+Judge Gustafson also ordered Shawn to pay $6,000 in restitution fines for his crime.